ParkHealth/OERchains/docs/WHY_OERS.md

 5. **OpenStax Integration**:
    - Collaborate with OpenStax to incorporate their free, peer-reviewed textbooks into the OERchains ecosystem.
    - Develop plugins or APIs that allow seamless integration between OpenStax content and the OERchains platform.

-By integrating with these established organizations, OERchains aims to leverage existing networks and resources while offering innovative blockchain-based solutions to common challenges in OER creation, distribution, and management.
-This approach will help OERchains gain traction in the OER community while contributing to the broader goals of open education and knowledge sharing.